Schrems II:

 Schrems II FAQ

-What should I do about my organization’s current Privacy Shield self-certification?
-Will there be a replacement for the Privacy Shield?
+What should I do about my organization’s current Swiss-U.S. Privacy Shield self-certification?

-The U.S. Department of Commerce (“DOC”) has stated that it will continue to administer the Privacy Shield program and that the Schrems II judgment does not relieve participating organizations of their compliance obligations under the framework.
+The U.S. Department of Commerce (DOC) will continue to administer the Swiss-U.S. Privacy Shield program until Switzerland and the U.S. agree on an updated transfer mechanism.
+The DOC also stated that the Schrems II judgment does not relieve participating organizations of their compliance obligations under the framework.

 Does Schrems II apply to data transfers from the UK to the U.S.?

-Data transfers from the UK to the United States cannot continue under the Privacy Shield Framework and require the implementation of supplementary data protection measures.
+Data transfers from the UK to the U.S. require the implementation of the International Data Transfer Agreement or the International Data Transfer Agreement and supplementary data protection measures.
 Contact VeraSafe for more detailed information.

 Does Schrems II only affect data transfers to the U.S.?